ateucher/vic-geogeeks-2018-01-30/outline.md

 Field Guide to R Ecosystem:
   - R is an open-source programming language for data analysis and visualization.
   - In many ways it is similar to other general purpose interpreted languages like Python, but unlike Python, R was originally created as a statistical programming language and so it is designed from the ground up around the manipulation, analysis, and visualization of data - it is now often considered the 'lingua franca' of data.
-  - It also relatively easy to make publication-quality graphics.
+  - It also easy to make publication-quality graphics.
-  - R is available pre-compiled for Windows, MacOS and some Linux distributions.
+  - R is available for Windows, MacOS and most popular Linux distributions.
   - You can run it interactively by typing directly into the console, or from a sequence of commands written in text files, or "scripts".
 Scripts can be run against a dataset to produce a defined output, such as a chart or another dataset which contains the results of the analysis.

 ## Why R?